BenjiDayan/prox/README.md

 ## Results
 We show some qualitative results on our validation set, which contains 9 videos in 2 scenes: N3OpenArea and BasementSittingBooth.
 We input 5 frames of 1 second in video and predict 10 frames of 2 seconds.
 The green skeleton is the ground truth and the red one is the prediction.
 ### RNN
-RNN does not perform very well.
+RNN does not perform amazingly.
 Our history of model training was messy and ignorant.
 This is the best we achieved on a short time frame prediction, though we also tried to predict longer sequences which is harder.
+It does at least beat naive replication of final frames!

 Predicted Lying human to sit up
 ![PROX Examples](./gifs/sit_up.gif)